-Most companies still feel that anything related to air quality improvement would cost them a fortune and refrain themselves from implementing the same.
+Most companies still feel that anything related to air quality improvement would cost them a fortune and refrain from implementing the same.
 Sometimes even at the expense of a slightly decreased productivity.
-But the reality is vastly different, studies suggest that the manufacturing companies that opted to implement methods to improve indoor air quality has saved close to $20 billion annually due to increase in productivity.
+But the reality is vastly different, studies suggest that the manufacturing companies that opted to implement methods to improve indoor air quality has saved close to $20 billion annually due to an increase in productivity.
 The situation is somewhat similar, if not better for smaller industries as well.

 Ways to improve air quality monitoring

 The primary aim of any company should be to curb the pollutants in any which way possible.
 But no matter how much you try to clean your indoors and even HVAC units, there would be a residual particulate matter that affects the air quality.
-Especially in a factory floor, where there would be work going on 24*7, it is extremely important to know the level of particulate matter at a given point of time.
+Especially on a factory floor, where there would be work going on 24*7, it is extremely important to know the level of particulate matter at a given point of time.
 Proper ventilation is extremely important, and one must ensure that there should be a constant flow of air inside the premises.
 Integrating our sensor modules to existing BMS solutions through the MQTT API will help in controlling exhaust fans and other air control devices.

 We believe that air quality monitoring technology can play a big part in improving the air quality of an indoor space.
 But for that, organisation must be aware of the particulate matter or VOC level at industrial premises.
 The earlier one gets informed about the same, the better.

 Wireless environment monitoring solutions can help you get important air quality data which in turn can aid in optimizing your workspace environment.
 To summarize, the greater the quality of air, greater is the workforce productivity.